Adeon18/Chess.ucu/README.md

 ```

 You are gonna see a window like this pop up:

 ![gameplay](images/gameplay.png)

+Everything from that point on is pretty intuitive, good luck!

+**Attention!** If this did no work for yoy, open an issue and tell us about it.

-**Attention!** If you find the bot too easy or too hard, you can tweak the tree depth, however that may break the program.
+If you find the bot too easy or too hard, you can tweak the tree depth, however that may break the program.

 ## Contributing